Please enter a destination

 The Inle Lake View Resort is the only deluxe boutique hotel of international standard on the shores of Inle Lake, built on 24 acres of a lush landscape of trees and flowers.
 The resort is ideally located in a picturesque area overlooking the Inle lake and features 38 large and spacious rooms.
 Located on the western edge of the lake, the hotel offers luxury and elegance throughout.
 The spa center is beautifully designed and offers a variety of treatments.
 The Bourgainvillaea restaurant serves some of the finest wine and cuisine to be found in Myanmar, including organic vegetables and salads and the Lotus Bar offers the perfect spot for an aperatif or after dinner drink.

 Visiting Inle Lake is not just about being on the water but also about discovering the Shan and Intha villages on the banks of the river.
-From Nyaung Shwe (or any hotel on the east bank of the lake) bike pass several picturesque villages where you will stop for a chat with the local monks at the forest monastery in Maing Thauk for a good view over the lake.
+From Nyaung Shwe bike past several picturesque villages where you will stop for a chat with the local monks at the forest monastery in Maing Thauk for a good view over the lake.
 Enjoy a lovely lunch at the Intha Heritage house and then continue from there by boat to visit a local cheroot factory as well as one of the oldest monasteries built on stilts on the lake and of course the famous floating gardens on Nampan.
 At the end of the day, return by boat your hotel.

 Flight is required, currently not included in the quote.